kubernetes-hy/kubernetes-hy.github.io/data/registration.md

 *Electronic enrollment is available if you meet one of the following criteria:

-· You have a Finnish personal identity number (format: xxxxxxxx-xxxx), or or an online banking ID, or
+· You have a Finnish personal identity number (format: xxxxxxxx-xxxx), or an online banking ID, or

 · you are a student at the University of Helsinki, or